Indiana deputy prosecutors vigorously prosecute both serious and minor crimes.

 Even if you are sentenced to incarceration, you may receive “good time credit.”

 You may also be released early on parole.
 Parole is similar to probation in that you will be assigned to a parole officer for a certain number of months or years and will be required to follow certain conditions.
+If you are facing criminal prosecution, call and schedule a free, confidential consultation with our criminal defense attorney in Indianapolis, IN, today.

 What to Look for in a Criminal Defense Attorney